proxv/jsbundle/README.md

 * The special variable *\_\_dirname* doesn't really make sense in the context of browser modules, so while the variable exists, its value is *undefined*.

 ## Configuration and JSBUNDLE\_ENV

+### Example Config

     {
       "defaults": {
-        "filters": [
-          "logger"
-        ],
-        "loggerLevel": "debug"
         "mangleNames": false
       },

       "production": {
-        "loggerLevel": "error",
         "mangleNames" true
       }
     }

 *jsbundle* uses the "defaults" configuration as a base, and then, depending on the value of the JSBUNDLE\_ENV environment variable, overrides or adds more values.
-In the example above, if the value of JSBUNDLE\_ENV is "production", "loggerLevel" will be "error" instead of "debug" and module names will be mangled.
+In the example above, if the value of JSBUNDLE\_ENV is "production", module names will be mangled.

 **See the included [jsbundle.json](https://github.com/proxv/jsbundle/blob/master/jsbundle.json) for an annotated example of all configuration options.**